 “Your life, as it exists today, is a life that matters enough to be written about.”—Jason Reynolds at The Daily Show

 Jason Reynolds is one of the most renowned writers of children’s and young adult books of our time.
-His work is a must-read for anyone interested in Black male authors and the intricate stories of Black youth.
+His work is a must-read for anyone interested in Black male authors and intricate stories about Black youth.
 Through his humor, joy, and love for Black children, he tells stories that young readers can relate to, delving into topics such as racism, family, police brutality, romance, and grief.

 The New York Times bestselling author has a list of honors under his name, including a Newbery Award, NAACP Image Award, Kirkus Award, a UK Carnegie Medal, Walter Dean Myers Award, multiple Coretta Scott King honors, and many others.
 For his most recent honor, he was awarded an $800,000 no-strings-attached grant as part of the latest cohort of MacArthur Fellows.
 The foundation recognized his talent for “depicting the rich inner lives of kids of color and ensuring that they see themselves and their communities in literature.”